chfw/aurelia-protractor-cucumber-ts-example/README.md

   Scenario: Reading documentation
   ✔ Given I am on the aurelia js org web site
-  ✔ When I click on "select your role."
+  ✔ When I click on "Get Started"
-  ✔ Then I should see "Are you a Web Dev?"
+  ✔ Then I should see "Quick Start"

 1 scenario (1 passed)
 3 steps (3 passed)